eman-on/semaG/README.md

 In this reposit are presented props that were edited or created for Game Masters.

 Games:
-  CS GO,Alien Swarm,Half Life SDK:Source1/2:
+ Counter-Strike: Global Offensive, Team Fortress 2, Dota 2, Alien Swarm, Half Life 1/2, Portal 1/2, Left 4 Dead 1/2:

+Particle systems and Players Aura - systems of particles that can follow the players or be used like props.
 PerfectWorld wings faded - wings with fade in and fade out effect;
-         Particle systems or Players Aura - systems of particles that can follow the players or be used like props.